-I am a freelance writer and editor by day, cheapskate plant-obsessed DIY food-loving cat guardian by night.
+I am a freelance writer and editor by day, cheapskate nature-obsessed DIY food-loving cat guardian by night.

-You could say this blog is about urban homesteading.
-In summer I mostly post about seasonal cooking, foraging for wild foods, and gardening.
-In winter it’s food, thrift and DIY.
+I post a lot about plants and birds.
+In summer I also post about seasonal cooking, foraging for wild foods, and gardening.
+In winter I tend toward recipes, thrift and DIY.
 Sewing and cats are sprinkled throughout.

 My Food Philosophy

 Food is fuel for living.
 It should also be enjoyable.

 My parents taught me to cook early on, but I didn’t take up the past time in earnest until I became a vegetarian in high school.
 I immediately started experimenting with tofu, much to my family’s chagrin.
 (One might have expected my dad, who lived in Japan for six years, to be delighted at the development.
 Alas, tofu pumpkin pie is not exactly Japanese.)

 After college, I worked in a health food store and lived in a co-op house with a dozen other people.
 Cooking for that many people on a regular basis can teach you a lot about food.
 We had one guy with celiac, several vegans, a diabetic, and lots of different religions as well as none.
 Lent and Pesach were always interesting times of year.
 I was constantly modifying and making up recipes to accommodate people’s dietary needs, and I kept a little notebook in the kitchen where people could leave their feedback.
 I made my first gluten-free cake with canned chickpeas.
 My favorite comment from that experiment was heloful for its brutal honesty: “Tastes like hummus, except not good.”